-This Full Day trek to the Cachicata Quarries resides in an area of the Sacred Valley in the district of Ollantaytambo, also known as the “living Inca city.”
-This beautiful walk visits some of the lesser-known places outside of busy Ollantaytambo, starting with the outer-laying terraces of the main construction that is the entire village itself.
-To reach the quarry, we will first cross the Urubamba River on the Inka-bridge, and observe how ancient foundations still serve to this day for a modern structure to be laid across.
-Following the river, we will ascend to the first natural spring, with its terraces and Inka “swimming” pools, which used for irrigation.
+Meanwhile, following the river, we will ascend to the first natural spring, with its terraces and Inka “swimming” pools, which used for irrigation.
 After about an hour, we will start to see “tired stones” or the stones that never made it to their final destination.
-After passing the second natural spring, we will enter the main area of the quarry where stones are extracted for the construction of the temples in the archaeological complex of Ollantaytambo.
-The views here of Ollantaytambo and the Sacred Valley beyond are phenomenal.
+After that, we will enter the main area of the quarry – cachicata trek, where stones are extracted for the construction of the temples at the Ollantaytambo archaeological site.
+Similarly, the views here of Ollantaytambo and the Sacred Valley beyond are phenomenal.

 WE OFFER DAILY DEPARTURES!

 Firstly, we will start the day picking you up from your hotel.
 As a result, in approximately 1 hour and a half, we’ll reach the city of Ollantaytambo.
 Where we begin our walk.
 Subsequently, the trail will take us upwards approximately 4 to 5 hours round trip, depending on the pace of walking.

-We will also observe the “Chullpas,” or small tomb constructions that were built for housing mummies, considered to be guardian spirits for the people living and working in the area.
-About midday We will rest and enjoy our pack lunch.
+In addition, about midday, we will rest and enjoy our pack lunch of cachicata trek tour.
 After taking in the views and as many photographs as possible, we will begin the descent to Ollantaytambo.
-Our transport will be waiting for us to take us back to the imperial city of Cusco, or to lodge in Ollantaytambo if you prefer.
+Consequently, our transport will be waiting for us to take us back to the imperial city of Cusco, or to lodge in Ollantaytambo if you prefer.

 - Maximum Altitude: 2,792 masl / 9,160 feet.